This feature requires an Advanced or Premium plan, or an Enterprise account with the Events feature added.

 You can also check the simulcast menu while live to share the URLs of your stream on those destinations; it will also inform you if there is a problem with the stream going to that destination.

 When your event is finished and you want to stop streaming, tap the red square icon.
-Your stream will then be archived as a video and you can access it directly from the app as well as the video manager when you log into your account on a desktop browser.
+Your stream will then be archived as a video and you can access it directly from the app as well as the Library when you log into your account on a desktop browser.
 The app will also display some basic analytics from your stream upon ending.

 Adjust the streaming quality

 The quality of the stream will largely depend on the type of device you are using based on what resolution its camera and hardware can support.
 That being said you can adjust the default streaming quality that is available to your device in the app’s settings.